networksoftsecurity-class/Facial-Recognition/README.md

 v4l2-ctl --list-devices

 This should output something similar to:

-Integrated Camera (usb-0000:00:1a.0-1.6):
+Integrated Camera (usb-0000:00:1a.0-1.6)
         /dev/video0
 You need to note the first video being used, default will be "video0" but if its another we need to change the code in the create_data.py and recognizer.py files.
 The line that reads "webcam = cv.VideoCapture(0);"

-Open the terminal to where the directory is located. cd /Facial-Recognition
+Open the terminal to where the directory is located:

+cd /Facial-Recognition

-Now run by typing this in the terminal python3 runGUI.py
+Now run by typing this in the terminal:

+python3 runGUI.py

 This opens a simple GUI.